elmahio/documentation/docs/logging-to-elmah-io-from-aws-beanstalk.md

+---
+title: Logging to elmah.io from AWS Beanstalk
+description: Logging to elmah.io from .NET applications deployed on AWS Beanstalk is as easy as with other cloud hosting services.
+Learn how to set it up.
+---

-# Logging from AWS Beanstalk
+# Logging to elmah.io from AWS Beanstalk

 [TOC]